Trade Forex Trading

 Chart Time-Frame

 The chart time frame which a forex trader chooses will depend on the type of trader they are.
-For day traders who have a lot of time to watch the charts they can select the 5 minutes or 15 minute chart time frame & trade with these charts.
-For swing traders who do not have a lot of time to watch the market they can trade with the 1H chart time frame so that they can be able to follow the medium term trends that will last for a one or two days.
+For day traders who have a lot of time to watch & monitor the charts they can select the 5 Minute or 15 Minute chart time frame & trade with these charts.
+For swing traders who do not have a lot of time to watch & monitor the market they can trade with the 1H chart time frame so that they can be able to follow the medium term market trends that will last for a one or 2 days.

 Trading System